UCLA Application Details

-Applications are accepted any time during office hours.
-The monthly deadline dates are available to the right and constitute the deadlines for research requiring review at a committee meeting.
+Applications are accepted any time via Romeo.
+The monthly deadline dates are available to the right and constitute the deadlines for research protocol documentation requiring review at a committee meeting.
 Please note that no reviews are conducted in August.
 Submissions must be received by 4:30 p.m. on the deadline day.
 Incomplete applications will not be reviewed.

 It normally takes about 3-4 weeks to receive a response from the UCLA.
 In many cases, your first response to a new research ethics application will be a review letter in which the UCLA requests further information or makes recommendations for changes.
 Re-submissions in response to the initial UCLA feedback also require ethical review, which takes additional time.
 It is recommended that you plan at least 8 weeks (or more) from submission to approval, and this estimate is highly variable depending on the nature of the project, the quality of the initial ethics submission and the timeliness of communication between the researcher and the UCLA.
 Learn more about the animal ethics review process and how long it takes.